ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/details.rst

                 types, and stops a malformed Rust program from advancing further into the Ferrocene compilation pipeline.

-:THIR Lowering: The process of THIR Lowering translates the HIR into THIR.
+:THIR Lowering: The process of THIR Lowering incorporates the results of the Type
+                Analyzer into the HIR with a simple structural transformation to produce THIR.
+Unlike HIR, THIR is discarded after MIR lowering.

 :Exhaustiveness Analyzer: The Exhaustiveness Analyzer uses type information to
                           determine whether the alternatives of a match